Ukraine's Zelenskyy presses Israel for missile defence help, fighting rages in Mariupol

-During a video link address to the Israeli parliament, Zelenskyy questioned Israel's reluctance to sell its Iron Dome missile defence system to Ukraine.
-It was the latest in a series of appeals he has made for help from abroad.
+In the latest appeal he has made for assistance from abroad, Zelenskyy addressed the Israeli parliament by video link and questioned Israel's reluctance to sell its Iron Dome missile defence system to Ukraine.

-Israeli Prime Minister Naftali Bennett has held numerous calls with both Zelenskyy and Russian President Vladimir Putin in recent weeks to try to end the conflict.
+Israeli Prime Minister Naftali Bennett has held numerous calls with both Zelenskyy and Russian President Vladimir Putin to try to end the conflict.

-In Mariupol, which has suffered some of the heaviest bombardment since Russia launched its invasion on Feb.
-24, many of its 400,000 residents remain trapped in the city with little if any food, water and power.
+Mariupol has suffered some of the heaviest bombardments since Russia invaded Ukraine on Feb 24.
+Many of its 400,000 residents remain trapped there with little if any food, water and power.

 Fighting continued inside the city on Sunday, regional governor Pavlo Kyrylenko said, without elaborating.